AnimeshMaheshwari22/visagewebsite/README.md

-# Quantitative club DSCE website
+# Visage Technical festival website

 This is a website for the Technical Festival.
 A simple website made with HTML, CSS, Bootstrap(https://getbootstrap.com/) and Javascript with particle js background.